Correlations in Motion: A Simple Response-Based Analysis of Traffic Flow: Results

-Due to the nature of the data at hand, it is not possible to verify the above assumptions with information about the distances between traffic participants, therefore we consider the raw data itself.
-Figure~\ref{fig:data_example} shows a sample of the daily data according to Eq.~\eqref{eq21_4} for all studied locations.
-In all cases the time period of traffic breakdown can clearly be recognized by considering the course of velocity and density.
-Due to its very fluctuating nature, the impact on traffic flow is not as clearly visible as in the case of the other observables.
-The velocity data (first column in \fig{fig:data_example}) reveals what the averaged responses already indicated.
-While the velocity at section 3 at interchange Breitscheid almost invariably lies below the range of indicator~$\indi{2}$, the velocities at sections 12 and 15 at interchange Herne and on motorway A3, respectively, reach (and exceed) the range of indicator~$\indi{2}$ frequently.
-Even though a traffic oscillation, i.e. a stop-and-go pattern, is clearly recognizable in the velocities at all three locations, the corresponding responses in \fig{fig:generic_shape} only show an acceleration phase, i.e. local maxima, for indicator~$\indi{2}$ in case of interchange Herne and motorway A3.
-Considering the velocity at section 3 at Breitscheid in \fig{fig:data_example} one may expect to see a local maximum in the response to indicator~$\indi{1}$, due to the fact that the velocity exceeds the range of indicator~$\indi{0}$ frequently, but this is not the case.
+Given the nature of the data at our disposal, it is not possible to verify the aforementioned assumptions about the congestion pattern with information regarding the distances between traffic participants.
+Consequently, we consider the raw data.
+Figure~\ref{fig:data_example} illustrates a sample of the daily data, according to Eq.~\eqref{eq21_4}, for all locations under consideration.
+In all cases, the time period of the traffic breakdown can be discerned by examining the trends in velocity and density.
+Due to its fluctuating nature, the impact on traffic flow is not as readily apparent as with other observables.
+What the average responses already indicate is revealed by the velocity data (first column in \fig{fig:data_example}).
+While the velocity at section~3 at interchange Breitscheid is nearly always below the range of indicator~$\indi{2}$, the velocities at sections~12~and~15 at interchange Herne and on motorway A3, respectively, frequently reach (and exceed) the range of indicator~$\indi{2}$.
+Although a traffic oscillation, or stop-and-go pattern, is evident in the velocities at all three locations, the corresponding responses in \fig{fig:generic_shape} only show an acceleration phase, or local maxima, for indicator~$\indi{2}$ in the case of interchange Herne and motorway A3.
+Considering the velocity data for section~3 at Breitscheid (in \fig{fig:data_example}), one is led to anticipate a local maximum in the response to indicator~$\indi{1}$ due to the fact that the velocity frequently exceeds the range of indicator~$\indi{0}$.
+However, this is not the case.